Opioid Overdose Prevention/Naloxone (Narcan) Initiative

 Where can a person go for treatment of an addiction?

 People who need treatment for an addiction have a number of choices.
 If they have insurance, they should call the number on the insurance card for a referral.
 Those who don’t have insurance or who have a program like Husky or Medicaid LIA should check the DMHAS website (link here) for a list of programs.
 All programs receiving funding from DMHAS must take some clients without insurance.
 Also, some programs are designed to treat individuals without insurance (like Blue Hills and CVH Merritt Hall).
-Programs range from Detox to outpatient to inpatient.
+Programs range from detox to outpatient to inpatient.
 Most programs should begin by asking you about your substance use so they can try to match you to the level of care that best meets your needs.
+DMHAS has a 1-800 number for persons struggling with opioids who want to be connected to services: 1-800-563-4086.

 Are all overdoses the same?